 In above we have used the options like -z for compression, -v for verbose output and -h for human readable output.

-Let’s assume we want to copy or sync pkumar user’s home directory to /opt/backup folder, execute the below rsync command with options -zavh,
+Assume we want to copy user’s home directory to /opt/backup folder, execute beneath command

 sending incremental file list